kalenarndt/terraform-vault-kv-bulk-write/README.md

 Place the vault_config.yaml file where your main.tf file is in your deployment or modify the usage example for the path to your yaml.

-# IMPORTANT YOU SHOULD PROTECT YOUR YAML FILE AND THE TFSTATE WHEN DOING THIS.
+# IMPORTANT: YOU SHOULD PROTECT YOUR YAML FILE AND THE TFSTATE WHEN DOING THIS.
 ```yaml
 kv_secrets:
  # Site-A Secrets